Project

 3

-Fivetran Integration - Workfront & Bynder (Week 5-7)
+Fivetran Integration — Workfront, Salesforce & ZoomInfo (Week 5–8)

-• Configured Fivetran connectors for Workfront API v2 - syncing projects, tasks, assignments, time entries
+• Configured Fivetran connector for Workfront API — syncing projects, tasks, assignments, and campaign time entries

-• Set up Bynder connector - extracting asset metadata, usage statistics, collections, and download events
+• Set up Salesforce connector — extracting leads, opportunities, accounts, campaigns, and conversion events

-• Implemented incremental sync strategy: full load initially, then hourly incremental updates
+• Implemented incremental sync strategy: full historical load initially, then hourly incremental updates for Workfront and Salesforce

-• Validated data completeness: 200+ Workfront projects (18 months history), 12,860 Bynder assets loaded successfully
+• Validated data completeness: 200+ Workfront campaigns (18 months history), 150K+ Salesforce leads loaded successfully

 4